Straight to the Point

 Lightweight vs. Heavier Sheet Baking Sheets

-Most of the baking sheets we tested were relatively light, weighing around 1.5 pounds, meaning they were made of a thinner gauge metal.
-Though nearly all the baking sheets we tested performed fairly well, models made from thinner metals tend to warp more over time.
-A heavier, thicker, 18-gauge sheet, like our favorites, the Nordic Ware Natural Aluminum, resulted in a more durable, warp-resistant product.
+Gauging is measured inversely—the higher the number, the thinner the metal.
+Most of the baking sheets we tested were relatively light, weighing around 1.5 pounds, meaning they were made of a higher gauge metal.
+Though nearly all the baking sheets we tested performed fairly well, models that were really thin tend to warp more over time.
+A lower gauge (read: thicker) sheet, like our favorites, the Nordic Ware Natural Aluminum, resulted in a more durable, warp-resistant product.

 That said, the heaviest baking sheet (at more than one pound more than the Nordic Ware), the Williams Sonoma Traditional Touch Corrugated Half Sheet Pan, cost nearly twice as much as the Nordic Ware and Chicago Metallic ones but didn’t necessarily perform any better.
 And handling the baking sheet with oven mitts was awkward because it was unwieldy.
 So, the best baking sheets were actually right in the middle: not too thin to warp, not too heavy to be unbalanced.